Start a conversation. Try saying...

 Game 4

 This game tends to generate the most lively reactions — the examples are surprising and the skills feel immediately useful.
-It opens up good conversations about trust, verification, and who we believe online.
-Less likely to surface personal disclosures than Games 2 and 3, so often a good one to start with.

 Start a conversation.
 Try saying...